pavanvidem/training-material/topics/fair/tutorials/bioimage-REMBI/tutorial.md

 - REMBI describes useful guidelines for bioimaging that can help unification and FARIfication of the data.

 tags:
-- fair
+- Data management
-- data management
+- Metadata
-- bioimaging
+- Bioimaging

 priority: 5